 Before I begin, here are a few honorable mentions:

-I wasn’t able to single out these films on their own for this post, but I think they’re still worth checking out (especially if you love Jimmy like I do).
+I wasn’t able to single out these films on their own for this post, but I think they’re still worth checking out (especially if you love Jimmy as I do).

 Vivacious Lady (1938)

-With a filmography filled with many memorable and iconic movies, there’s a few hidden gems that get lost when thinking of Jimmy’s best films, and this is one of them.
+With a filmography filled with many memorable and iconic movies, there are a few hidden gems that get lost when thinking of Jimmy’s best films, and this is one of them.
 I’ve written before how much I love this film, which you can read here.

 Born to Dance (1936)

 At the beginning of his career, MGM didn’t quite know what to do with him.
 At this point, he was getting more prominent roles in his films, and here he received second billing.
 The film stars Eleanor Powell, which means it’s a musical, so Jimmy actually does some singing and dancing!
 He wasn’t quite cut out for musicals, but he does a good job here anyway, and I actually would’ve liked to see him in a couple of others (the only other one I’ve seen that comes close is Pot o’ Gold).
 The film introduced a couple of popular Cole Porter songs, including “Easy to Love”, which was sung onscreen for the first time by Jimmy himself (you can watch the clip here).
 Another number I like is “Hey, Baby, Hey”, which features Jimmy dancing alongside the rest of the cast (you can watch the clip here).

 FAVORITE EARLY ROLE